Veiled Prophet Parade and Ball: 1966

-Protests mount

-Protests against the VP Parade began in 1966 after police shot a black robbery suspect and Percy Green, head of the Action Council to Improve Opportunities for Negroes (ACTION) passed out leaflets urging that the annual VP parade be "stopped" in response to the killing, calling it "the personification of St. Louis racism and white supremacy."
+1967

-The next year, ACTION scheduled a "City Dwellers Week" to coincide with Veiled Prophet activities.
-It was code named Target 84, a reference to the Prophet's 84th visit.
+ACTION scheduled a "City Dwellers Week" to coincide with Veiled Prophet activities.
+Its code name was Target 84, a reference to the Prophet's 84th visit.
 The aim was to force an end to the VP, which William L. Matheus said was "a symbol of racial and economic oppression."

 On September 30, 1967, ACTION sponsored a "Black Veiled Prophet Ball" in parody of the VP Ball, the latter which was said to be fostering "racial discrimination and segregation."
 The group planned the selection of a Queen of Human Justice, who would be chosen according to the number of tickets sold on her behalf.

 On October 1, 1967, a "small group of marchers," led by Patrick Dougherty, a St. Louis University professor, contended in the suburb of Clayton, Missouri, that the VP Ball and Parade were "offensive to the Negro community" and should be transformed into a children's event.

 The next weekend, some fifty demonstrators were in a sidewalk protest across the street from the VP Ball in Kiel Auditorium.
 Leaders, who had no tickets, demanded entry to the hall, and on October 6 three of them were arrested on charges of disturbing the peace and failure to obey the commands of a police officer; they were released on bond.
 They were Precious Barnes, in regalia as the "Black Veiled Prophet," Esther Davis, who was the Queen of Human Justice, and Witte.

-Journalists said the newspeople were shoved and jostled by police and that some officers held hats and hands in front of cameras to prevent photos.
+Journalists said the news people were shoved and jostled by police and that some officers held hats and hands in front of cameras to prevent photos.
 Ron Gould, an 18-year-old seminary student, said he took a photo of a policeman beating a black woman, and another officer smashed his camera with a baton, then stepped on the exposed film.
 He later filed a complaint against the police department, which ruled he had no case.
 (Charges against Barnes, Davis, and Witte were dropped on January 23, 1968, because of insufficient evidence.)

 The next day, Barbara Torrence, Ruth Poland, and Mary Ann Kerstetter were arrested for lying in the street in front of the Veiled Prophet Parade in protest of alleged racial discrimination.
 They were sentenced to thirty days in jail for resisting arrest but were placed on probation for a year.